hellohaptik/docs_haptik/docs/whatsapp/index.md

 * **Industry Information** - People can now easily identify your business by its category or industry and find out more information (i.e., hours of operation, website, location, description).
 * **Send and Receive** - Enable two-way high value conversations with customers.
 * **Message Templates** - Create message formats that are needed for sending notifications to users.

-### Types of Conversation

-There are **two** types of conversations that are possible on WhatsApp.

-1. A regular user initiated conversation where the user sends a message to the WhatsApp bot and the bot replies back to the user.
-The bot is allowed to reply back to the user within a **24 hour window** from the last message sent by the user.
-2. A conversational flow is bot initiated conversations.
-In this type whenever a transactional event occurs for eg: user bought a movie ticket, an ebill has been generated etc. **a pre approved template** message can be sent out.

-### Highly Structured Message (HSM)

 Templates are also known as **HSMs**.
 HSM stands for **Highly Structured Message**.
 A HSM template will have placeholders in it which can be filled with dynamic user specific values.
 Here’s a sample **HSM**: